ianfshirley/Reading-Notes/reading-notes/class-09.md

 &ensp;&ensp;Keep it simple/make it easy for the user, only ask for the data you need.

 3.List 5 form elements and explain their importance.
-&ensp;&ensp;* <form>  Container element that defines a form &ensp;&ensp;* <label>Caption or definition of a user input field
+* <form>  Container element that defines a form
+* <label>Caption or definition of a user input field
-&ensp;&ensp;* <input>Single line text field.
+* <input>Single line text field.
 You can also set the 'type' of input to be just text, or to only accept an email address
-&ensp;&ensp;* <textarea>Multi-line text field.
+* <textarea>Multi-line text field.
 Another difference between input & textarea is that input is a void element (it does not require a closing tag).
-&ensp;&ensp;* <button>The button allows the user to send, or submit the form.
+* <button>The button allows the user to send, or submit the form.
 There are three types: submit - (submits the form/sends the data); reset - (resets the form to start over); and button - (this does not do anything in html but its function can be defined using JS)

 ## Learn JS